TsotsosLab/SMILER/README.md

 ## <a name="wm">SMILER Working Models</a>
 + All MATLAB models work besides AWS.
-+ BMS, ICF, and SalGAN all work CPU or GPU.
++ BMS and SalGAN work with CPU or GPU.
 + SAM works only on CPU
-+ oSALICON, eDN, DVAP, MLNet, DGII currently do not work on CPU or GPU.
++ oSALICON, eDN, DVAP, MLNet, DGII, and ICF currently do not work on CPU or GPU.
 For more information on why these models do not work refer to the [SMILER Issues tab](https://github.com/TsotsosLab/SMILER/issues)

 ## Installation